I’ve tested more graphic design software than I care to count over the years.

 Then there’s Figma.
 It changed how design teams actually work.
 Before Figma launched in 2016, real-time collaboration meant emailing files back and forth or dealing with clunky cloud sync.
 Now over 4 million people use it (Figma Inc., 2024).
 The free tier gives you three projects and unlimited personal files.
 That’s enough for most solo designers to never pay a dime.

 Procreate sits in its own category.
 It’s not trying to replace desktop software.
 It’s redefining what mobile creation looks like.
 Sales hit 1 million copies in its first year and crossed 30 million by 2023 (Savage Interactive, 2023).
 Artists who learned how to learn graphic design for free gfxtek often pick up Procreate as their first paid tool.
 The $12.99 price point makes that an easy call.
+As Procreate continues to redefine mobile creation with its impressive sales milestones, artists can enhance their skills further by exploring invaluable Graphics Software Tips Gfxtek to master graphic design techniques.

 Canva takes a different approach entirely.
 It’s not competing on features.
 It’s competing on accessibility.
 With over 150 million monthly active users as of early 2024, it’s proven that most people don’t need Photoshop’s 10,000 features (Canva Pty Ltd., 2024).
 They need to make a decent Instagram post or presentation slide.